 These placement procedures are important to your enrollment and help to ensure you are registered for classes appropriate for your skill level, account for any prior courses you may have taken, and relevant to your major/minor.

 Please read the information below carefully, and visit the additional pages linked below for more information about whether or not you need to complete the test, as well as when and how to do so.

-The Writing Placement Test is required of all incoming students*.
-Students must complete the Placement Test by May 1 or at least two weeks in advance of attending SOAR to ensure placement into an appropriate level of writing composition (General Studies Writing) course.
-You complete this Test online through MyBGSU.
+A Placement essay is required of all incoming students*.
+Students must complete the essay and revision plan by May 1 or at least two weeks in advance of attending SOAR to ensure placement into an appropriate level of writing composition (University Writing Program) course.
+You complete this essay online through MyBGSU.

-*Please note: Students who score a 3 or higher on AP English Language and Composition Test or the English Literature and Composition Test are not required to complete the Writing Placement Test.
-If you plan to take an AP test this year, you still need to complete the Writing Placement Test before May 1 because the AP scores will not be submitted in time for you to be enrolled in your Linked Courses.
+*Please note: Students who score a 3 or higher on AP English Language and Composition Test or the English Literature and Composition Test are not required to complete the write an essay.
+If you plan to take an AP test this year, you still need to write a Placement essay before May 1 because the AP scores will not be submitted in time for you to be enrolled in your Linked Courses.

 - Log on to http://my.bgsu.edu.
 If you do not have a home computer with an Internet connection, access is available at most schools and public libraries.

 - Enter your BGSU username and password; click the login button to enter the web portal.

 - Click the "Writing Placement Test" link on the left-hand side and follow the instructions.

 Once you have successfully submitted your essay and revision plan, you will receive an email sent to your BGSU email account notifying you that BGSU received your essay.
 You will learn the results of your essay when you meet with your advisor at SOAR.